JacksonKuo/blog/_posts/2026-5-31-gh-ruleset-codeowners.markdown

     * Ideally single user repos are tied to a GH team
     * Using `@username` wouldn't help since you need an approval that's different than the PR author
 * Non-prod repos
     * Hmm, do non-prod repos need code owner approvals?
-Hmm, well non-prod doesn't need approvals in general, sooo no.
+Hmm, well non-prod doesn't need approvals in general, sooo no
 * External contributors
     * A `ext-<org>-<team>` team might work, if there are team structure available.
 The idea that if someone leaves, the team still owns the repo still makes sense in this case.
 Would need a mapping of external contributors to external orgs + teams.
 Optionally, external contributors could be added as a username.
-The main diff between the two is external-contributors may not be on SSO.
+The main diff between the two is external-contributors may not be on SSO

 #### Ruleset Construction
 Assuming we're using custom properties + `Require review from Code Owners`, what would we need?